Azad-sl/GitTree/README.md

 ## 🇬🇧 English Version

-An elegant web tool that generates a clean, beautiful directory tree for any public GitHub repository.
-Perfect for documentation, project overviews, and sharing.
+An elegant and efficient web tool that generates clear, beautiful directory trees for any public GitHub repository.
+Designed to help developers quickly visualize, share, and archive the structure of any public repository.
+Ideal for writing documentation, project overviews, and code sharing.
+The tool runs entirely on the frontend, with core data fetched by calling GitHub's official [REST API (Git/Trees API)](https://docs.github.com/en/rest/git/trees?apiVersion=2022-11-28#get-a-tree) , ensuring real-time and accurate data.

 ### ✨ Features